AloisSeckar/nuxt-neon/README.md

   - you can also use special `*` for "all columns"
   - you can use SQL functions (e.g. `count(*)`)
   - if you use aliases in `from` part, you have to provide them together with the column name (e.g. `t.column`)
-- **from** - definition tables to select from
+- **from** - definition of table(s) to select from
   - can be either a string with custom value (including more complicated)
-  - or an array of [`NeonTableQuery`](https://github.com/AloisSeckar/nuxt-neon/blob/master/src/runtime/utils/neonTypes.ts#L27) type which will be parsed into a chain of `JOIN` clauses
+  - or an instance (or array) of [`NeonTableQuery`](https://github.com/AloisSeckar/nuxt-neon/blob/master/src/runtime/utils/neonTypes.ts#L37) type which will be parsed into a chain of `JOIN` clauses
 - **where** - _optional_ definition of filter conditions
   - can be either a string with custom value (including more complicated)
-  - or an array of [`NeonWhereQuery`](https://github.com/AloisSeckar/nuxt-neon/blob/master/src/runtime/utils/neonTypes.ts#L45) type which will be parsed into chain of clauses
+  - or an instance (or array) of [`NeonWhereQuery`](https://github.com/AloisSeckar/nuxt-neon/blob/master/src/runtime/utils/neonTypes.ts#L45) type which will be parsed into chain of clauses
   - if you use aliases in `from` part, you have to provide them together with the column name (e.g. `t.column = 1`)
 - **order** - _optional_ criteria for ordering results
   - can be either a string with custom value (including more complicated)
-  - or an array of [`NeonOrderQuery`](https://github.com/AloisSeckar/nuxt-neon/blob/master/src/runtime/utils/neonTypes.ts#L60) type which will be parsed into chain of clauses
+  - or an instance (or array) of [`NeonOrderQuery`](https://github.com/AloisSeckar/nuxt-neon/blob/master/src/runtime/utils/neonTypes.ts#L72) type which will be parsed into chain of clauses
   - if you use aliases in `from` part, you have to provide them together with the column name (e.g. `t.column DESC`)
 - **limit** - _optional_ limit of results, if more results expected (number)